oreillyross/coding-patterns/README.md

 ## Algorithms to know

+### Max value logic implementation

+* It is a common strategy to add max or min value logic into recursive solutions to problems

 ### Two pointers
 * A common strategy for keeping track in array and string based problems
 * Two pointers can be used to track slices of a string, the below snippet highlights a use case